 Although she was very much encouraged by her publisher, Joseph Johnson, she received little support from fellow intellectuals in her lifetime.
 Even Godwin did not take to her on their first meeting.
 Very few of the foremost women writers gave Wollstonecraft their wholehearted support in the eighteenth century.
 Many mocked her, but only very rarely were her ideas genuinely assessed in the way they have come to be since the second half of the twentieth century.
 The leading poet, Anna Barbauld (1743–1825) was one of the few members of the radical intelligentsia of the time whose opposition to Wollstonecraft was the product of a real engagement with her views on women.
 By the end of the 1790s and for most of the nineteenth century, Wollstonecraft was derided by many, if only because of what was deemed to have been a scandalous personal life.
 There were, to be sure, important exceptions, especially in America.
 Such praise as she did receive on both sides of the Atlantic came, however, from arguably limited acquaintance with her ideas or her intellectual persona.

-And so it was that from the end of the century and throughout the next, she who had endeavoured to place marriage on a solid foundation by providing an account of the education that would prepare spouses for it was to be primarily thought of as someone who had sought to pass as married when she wasn't and as the mother of an illegitimate child.
+And so it seemed that from the end of the century and throughout the next, she who had endeavoured to place marriage on a solid foundation by providing an account of the education that would prepare spouses for it would be primarily thought of as someone who had sought to pass as married when she wasn't and as the mother of an illegitimate child.
 Much of this reputation was owed to Godwin's frank, arguably unnecessarily frank, account of Wollstonecraft's life, in Memoirs of the Author of a ‘Vindication of the Rights of Woman’ (1798).
 It revealed, amongst other personal details, her relationship with Imlay and thereby cast a deep shadow over her reputation.
 In any event, John Stuart Mill's Subjection of Women (1869) was to eclipse most other contributions to feminist debates of the period.